If you’re planning a break to this idyllic university town but you’d rather not dine like a student, then you need our

 This riverside spot is the city's only Michelin-starred restaurant and is best saved for special occasions.
 The ever-changing menu showcases the best seasonal produce. £50 for the set lunch menu, £135 for the eight-course tasting menu.

 A part of Grantchester life since 1897, the Orchard Tea Garden has hosted the likes of Virginia Woolf, Rupert Brooke, E. M. Forster and Alan Turing, among other notable guests.
 Enjoy a relaxing afternoon with tea and cakes in the sunshine.
 The lunch menu includes sandwiches, quiche, soups, burgers and sharing platters.
 From £7.50.

 The Clarendon Arms

 This is an independent real-ale pub just off Parker’s Piece.
 Try the glazed, smoked shoulder gammon with poached eggs and chips, or check out the ever-changing specials list for more creative dishes, like roast garlic, white bean & macaroni pie or crisp fried panko pork belly dumplings.
 On Sundays, the menu is limited to classic roasts.
 It’s a small, popular neighbourhood pub, so booking ahead is advised.
 Mains from £10.
 Sunday roast £14.

 This South American-influenced tapas pub often has live Latin music and dancing.
-Meat lovers should try the lomo saltado (Peruvian stir-fry) or the grilled lamb chops marinated with amarillo chilli sauce (£8), while fish fans should opt for the fresh and citrusy ceviche (£8).
-Wash your food down with Colombian rum or a pisco sour.
+Meat-lovers should try the lomo saltado (a traditional Peruvian stir-fry) or the grilled lamb chops marinated with chilli sauce, while fish fans should opt for the fresh and citrusy ceviche.
+Wash your meal down with Colombian rum or a pisco sour.
+Tapas from £4.

 Blue Ball Inn